Horizontal-org/Tella-website/docs/Connections/uwazi.md

 4. Ensuring that organizations can preserve important information even in the event of device seizure or destruction, and can organize it to use for research, advocacy, or accountability processes.

 :::danger
-Even though data is transferred to the server securely (SSL), anyone with access to the Uwazi account can view them.
+Even though data is transferred to the server securely (SSL), anyone with access to the Uwazi account can view the files.
 If you need encrypted file transfers, explore [Nearby Sharing](/nearby-sharing).
 :::

 ### Testing Uwazi {#testing-uwazi}